Divorce and Financial Settlement Solicitors

 What are the grounds for divorce?

 There is only one grounds for divorce under current English law i.e. that your marriage has permanently broken down.
-There are five reasons you can cite in your divorce petition for the breakdown of your marriage, which people may sometimes refer to as the ‘grounds for divorce’, however, this is not technically correct.

 How long does it take to get divorced?